European-XFEL/imageProcessor/doc/source/introduction.rst

 **Input Image Peak x-Pos**).
 The **Fit Error** parameter is an integer flag describing the fit status.
 If it is equal to 1, 2, 3 or 4, the solution was found, otherwise the solution was not found [2]_.
+The possible fit status values are:

+* 0: Improper input parameters were entered,

+* 1: The solution converged,

+* 2: The number of calls to function has reached maxfev = %d." % maxfev,

+* 3: Default relative error is too small, no further improvement in the approximate solution is possible,

+* 4: The iteration is not making good progress, as measured by the improvement from the last five Jacobian evaluations,

+* 5: The iteration is not making good progress, as measured by the improvement from the last ten iterations,

+* 'unknown': "An error occurred.

+The result of pulse duration is presented only in case of a solution is found, and the fit status value is lower than four.

 ..
 [1] RP Photonics Encyclopedia, https://www.rp-photonics.com/autocorrelators.html
 ..
 [2] Scipy.org, https://github.com/scipy/scipy/blob/master/scipy/optimize/minpack.py